xXleowXx/gitlab-charts/doc/installation/README.md

 > To obtain a backup tarball of an existing GitLab instance that used other installation methods like an omnibus-gitlab package or GitLab-Omnibus helm chart, follow the instructions [given in documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#creating-a-backup-of-the-gitlab-system)
 >
-> **Note**: If you are restoring a backup taking from another instance, you must migrate your existing instance to using object storage before taking the backup.
+> **Note**: If you are restoring a backup taken from another instance, you must migrate your existing instance to using object storage before taking the backup.
 See [issue 646](https://gitlab.com/charts/gitlab/issues/646)

 [Google Kubernetes Engine]: ../cloud/gke.md
 [resources]: resources.md